FichteFoll/advent-of-code/2024/README.md

 and memoization is the name for part 2.
 I'm glad I'm not using Haskell this time because I've had my fair share of trouble there.

+### Day 12

+This was a tricky but fun task and took me the longest so far,
+I think.
+The solution for part 1
+is decently intuitive
+but for part 2
+you have to think a bit around the *corner*.
+I'm really thankful for the test cases provided here because they helped a lot with identifying and ironing out *edge* cases.